 11) Which part of the United States is most densely populated?

-- A. West
+A. West

-- B. Midwest
+B. Midwest

-- C. South
+C. South

-- D. Northeast
+D. Northeast

+Explain your a answer:

-12) What is the main reason the far northern part of North America is sparsely populated?
+12) What is th ne main reason the far northern part of North America is sparsely populated?

-- A. low economic opportunities
+A. low economic opportunities

-- B. low birth rates
+B. low birth rates

-- C. extreme weather
+C. extreme weather

-- D. war and conflict
+D. war and conflict

+Explain your a answer:

-- 13) One characteristic common to the geographical regions below is that they all...
+13) One characteristic common to the geographical regions below is that they all...

-- Siberian Plain Sahara Desert Amazon Basin Antarctica
+Siberian Plain Sahara Desert Amazon Basin Antarctica

 - A. have a low population density

 - B. are located between major river valleys

 - C. are major religious centers

 - D. have large areas of valuable farmland

 - 14) If you know the density and the area, one way to find the population is to...

 - A. Divide the area by the density

 - B. Divide the density by the area

 - C. Divide the population by the area

 - D. Multiply the density and the area